rodneyshupe/Cookbook/Recipes/Entrees/Beef/PepperSteak.rst

 - 2 teaspoon ginger, minced, divided
 - 4 cloves garlic, minced, divided
 - 5 tablespoons water
-- 1 medium onion, cut unto 1-inch square pieces
+- 1 medium onion, cut into 1-inch square pieces
-- 1 green pepper, cut unto 1-inch square pieces
+- 1 green pepper, cut into 1-inch square pieces
-- 1 red pepper, cut unto 1-inch square pieces
+- 1 red pepper, cut into 1-inch square pieces
-- 2 stalks of celery, cut into 1/4 in pieced (optional)
+- 2 stalks of celery, cut into 1/4 in pieces (optional)

 Directions
 ----------

-1. In a medium size bowl combine beef, 2 tablespoons vegetable oil, honey, 1 tablespoon cornstarch, 1 teaspoon each of regular and dark soy sauce, 1/4 teaspoon black pepper, 1 teaspoon minced ginger, and 2 cloves garlic.
+1. In a medium bowl, combine beef, 2 tablespoons vegetable oil, honey, 1 tablespoon cornstarch, 1 teaspoon each of regular and dark soy sauce, 1/4 teaspoon black pepper, 1 teaspoon minced ginger, and 2 cloves garlic;
-   Message the meat until well combined and marinate covers all the steak.
-   Place in the refrigerator for at least 30 minutes.
-2. While meat marinates, in a small bowl create a slurry by combining, water, the remaining 2 1/2 tablespoons of cornstarch, the remaining 1 tablespoon each of regular and dark soy sauce, and 1/4 teaspoon black pepper.
+   massage the meat until well combined and the marinade covers all the steak, then refrigerate at least 30 minutes.
+While the meat marinates, make a slurry in a small bowl: combine water, the remaining 2 1/2 tablespoons cornstarch, the remaining 1 tablespoon each of regular and dark soy sauce, and 1/4 teaspoon black pepper.
-3. In a non-stick pan over medium-high heat, add half the beef and cook until browned on both sides about 6 minutes.
-Remove from pan and set aside.
-Repeat with remaining beef.
-4. In the now empty pan add 1 tablespoon of oil remaining clove of garlic and 1 teaspoon of ginger and saute for 30 seconds.
-Add onion, peppers (and celery if using), and cook until slightly softened, 1-2 minutes.
+2. Heat a non-stick pan over medium-high heat; add half the beef and cook until browned on both sides, about 6 minutes, then remove from the pan and set aside, and repeat with the remaining beef.
+In the now-empty pan, add 1 tablespoon oil, the remaining clove of garlic, and 1 teaspoon ginger, and saute for 30 seconds; add onion, peppers (and celery if using), and cook until slightly softened, 1 to 2 minutes.
-5. Add slurry (remember to stiff first to recombine cornstarch) and mix allowing the slurry to thicken and coat the vegetables.
-Add beef and accumulated juices and mix to coat the beef.
-6. Serve over white rice.
+3. Stir the slurry first to recombine the cornstarch, then add it and mix, letting it thicken and coat the vegetables; add the beef and accumulated juices and mix to coat.
+Serve over white rice.